 “The way to abandon the body is to have a penetrating insight into its provisional nature.
 When this happens, the mind, together with its world, becomes transparent and its workings are illuminated.” – Tao-hsin

 “To be empty of all creatures is to be full of God, and to be full of all creatures is to be empty of God.” – Meister Eckhart (On Detachment)

 Stages in Buddhism

 The applications or cultivations of the mind that have proved to be effective for the attainment of Self-realization are called paramitas, translated as ‘perfections.’
 The word paramita comes from para, meaning ‘beyond’ or ‘the opposite shore,’ and mita, which means ‘that which has arrived.’
 Paramitas are therefore applications of the mind for reaching the opposite shore.
-They are called perfections for the simple reason that the Absolute is perfect, and only a pure or perfected spirit can realize its oneness with it.
+They are called perfections for the simple reason that the Absolute is perfect, and therefore can only be known if one identifies with perfection.
 The original list of perfections is the Buddha’s Eightfold Path, which is the ‘prescription’ part of the Four Noble Truths–a diagnosis and treatment for the malady of existence from which all sentient beings suffer.

 - Giving (Dana)